 This will be followed by a discussion of the use of the parameter.
+The lines in UPPER CASE are selected verbatim quotes from the Condensed Instructions which appear in Appendix III.
 When a second number, separated by a comma, appears for the default value, it refers to the maximum allowed value, usually determined by array limits.